shenjiaxing/shenjiaxing.github.io/_pages/service.md

 - IEEE Transactions on Mobile Computing
 - IEEE Transactions on Knowledge and Data Engineering
 - IEEE Transactions on Big Data
+- IEEE Transactions on Industrial Informatics
+- IEEE Transactions on Automation Science and Engineering
 - IEEE Internet of Things Journal
 - ACM Transactions on Intelligent Systems and Technology
 - ACM Transactions on Cyber-Physical Systems